DaiJiabin/mysite/content/posts/Java-Learning.md

 - Methods in other Class, must be `Class-Name.Method-Name(Parameters)`.

-### Overload: Methods with same Names finisch similar Functions.
+### Overload: Methods with same Names and finish similar Functions.

 - See Code below: